-Why do stars twinkle, but planets don’t? | EarthSky.org
+Why do stars twinkle, but planets do not?

 Can you figure out which objects are stars and which are planets just by looking for the twinklers vs the non-twinklers?
 Experienced observers often can, but, at first, if you can recognize a planet in some other way, you might notice the steadiness of its light by contrasting it to a nearby star.

-Bottom line: Explanation of why stars twinkle in the night sky but planets don’t.
+Bottom line: Explanation of why stars twinkle in the night sky but planets do not.